 How to Make the Compost Tea

 Once you have a fine vintage of compost, you can now make compost tea.
-A low-cost method of making compost tea involves placing the compost into a “tea bag,” such as an old nylon stocking or a plastic mesh feed bag, and suspending it into a “tea pot,” such as a 5-gallon plastic pail or a small barrel half full of water.
+A low-cost method of making compost tea involves placing the compost into a “tea bag,” such as an old nylon stocking or a plastic mesh feed bag, and suspending it into a “tea pot,” such as a 5-gallon plastic pail or a small barrel half-full of water.
 Metal containers are not recommended because the compost tea can corrode some types of metal.
 The mixture will “steep” for several days, with a better product achieved if there is periodic stirring to circulate the materials and introduce sufficient oxygen into the water.
 Placing an aquarium-type aerator at the bottom of the barrel will create enough turbulence to provide some mixing and will introduce a continuous flow of air into the water.

-There are more sophisticated compost tea micro-brewing systems, such as the MicroBrewer and the SoilSoup Machine, on the market that are designed to optimize aeration and recirculation by swirling the water around the compost in a continuous vortex.
+There are more sophisticated compost tea micro-brewing systems on the market, such as the MicroBrewer and the SoilSoup Machine, that are designed to optimize aeration and recirculation by swirling the water around the compost in a continuous vortex.
 This high-tech approach reduces the time required to produce a good quality, microbially diverse compost tea, and is especially valuable in producing large quantities of compost tea commercially.

 Depending on the plant species, approximately 5 gallons per acre per 1 to 5 feet of plant canopy is needed and should be applied every two weeks through the growing season.
-Tea should be applied before 10:00 a.m. or after 3:00 p.m. on sunny days because the UV light can kill microorganisms.
+Tea should be applied before 10:00 a.m. or after 3:00 p.m. on sunny days because UV light can kill microorganisms.
 As a soil drench, tea should be applied at about 1 quart per plant.